Brake Light Switch | Symptoms | Diagnostics

-The brake light switch on modern vehicles is no longer a simple switch used to turn on the brake lights.
-For example, a bad brake light switch can trigger the ABS and traction control lights, but it can also prevent engine start or transmission shifting.
+The brake light switch on modern vehicles is no longer a simple switch for turning on the brake lights.
+It is connected to many different systems in your car, meaning that a bad brake light switch can trigger the ABS and traction control lights, and can also prevent the engine from starting or the transmission from shifting.

-This article reviews the symptoms of a bad brake light switch and tests them.
-One of the brake light switch’s key functions is to turn on and off the brake lights when the brake pedal is pressed.
-Also, a bad brake light switch can trigger the ABS and traction control lights to stay on.
+This article reviews and tests the symptoms of a bad brake light switch.
+One of the switch’s key functions is to turn the brake lights on and off when the brake pedal is pressed.
+A faulty brake light switch can also cause the ABS and traction control lights to turn on.

 What does the brake switch do?